Bird monitoring project

 Bird Monitoring dates

-We are doing it on Wednesday this year, but we wont be going if it is hot, smoky, super windy, stormy or extreme or above fire danger - so check our FB for updates if it looks squiffy.
+Our bird monitoring walks are held on the 3rd Wednesday of the month, but we wont be going if it is hot, smoky, super windy, stormy or extreme or above fire danger - so check our FB for updates if it looks squiffy.

 Everyone is welcome to join our bird monitoring walk.
-Meet at our Bird Monitoring project sign on the 3rd Wednesday of the month.
-The time of the walk can be found on the Google calendar on the home page of this website.
+Meet at our Bird Monitoring project sign on the rail trail at the Black Spur Creek bridge.
+Check the calendar on the home page for more details.
 Times depend on daylight saving, and sunset times.
 We try and give ourselves enough light to see the birds for proper I.D. purposes.

 If you have them, bring your binoculars, camera, smart-phone with the the Birdata app installed and appropriate clothing, water, sunscreen etc.